RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 The SQL query to answer question 3 is now completed, and by executing it we get a list of groceries with their mean percentage year-to-year price difference, which is ordered in ascending order by the level of this difference.

 ### QUERY FOR QUESTION 4:
 Because the task requires us to determine whether there was a year in which the annual increase in food prices was significantly higher than the increase in salaries (greater than 10 %), we needed to calculate the year-on-year percentage differences for salaries and food prices.
-To achieve this, supporting duplicate tables 'pf2' and 'pf3' were joined.
+To achieve this, supporting duplicate tables 'pf2' and 'pf3' were joined first.

 The first of the two tables 'pf2' was used for the calculation of the annual differences in salaries between years, so the columns with information about the year and the calculation of the mean salary were selected through a nested query:
 * payroll_year